skhg/raspberrypi-killswitch/README.md

 * Soldering iron
 * Small circuit board and connectors

+## Design
+This took two attempts to get right.
+(Go look through the `git` history if you dare).

+The Raspberry Pi runs a [Python script](./scripts/killswitch.py) which listens for `GPIO` input events on Pin 10.
+Whenever the pin switches from `GPIO.LOW` to `GPIO.HIGH` - we act on this and run the task that kills the required process.

+Originally I didn't understand the problem of a "floating" pin, which meant that the GPIO pin was not connected to any circuit, unless the switch was pressed.
+This made it act like an antenna, and randomly reported it's state as GPIO.HIGH due to electrical interference.
+This often happened due to nearby high-current motors like a sewing machine, or vacuum cleaner.

+Second time around, I designed the circuit correctly, based on the two referenced links at the end.
+The GPIO Pin 10 is connected to `GND` usually, through a 10kΩ resistor.
+When the button is pressed, this circuit is instead made directly to the 3.3V output, which signals `HIGH`.

 ## Assembly Instructions
 I started by drilling through the moisturiser jar cap, to have somewhere to mount the button.
 I previously used one of these for my [water level indicator](https://github.com/skhg/water-filter-sensor) so it was another chance to have a nice plain mount for something.
 Underneath, i mounted the LED module and soldered the wires to the button terminals.
 In all, 6 wires are required for the button and the LED module.